JockeJarre/VPinTools/README.md

 # VPinTools
-Small Visual Pinball which might be of use for others as well
+Small Visual Pinball tools which might be of use for others as well